Ludwinic1/purviewautomation/README.md

 Welcome to Purview Automation!

-Purview Automation is a Python wrapper library around Purview APIs that's designed to be simple to use and make scaling and automating Purview easier.
+Purview Automation is a Python wrapper library built on top of Purview REST APIs that's designed to be simple to use and make scaling and automating Purview easier.
 <br>
 <br>